Rudi Vedelago

 Rudi Patrick Vedelago (born 31 December 1980) is an Australian former rugby union player.

 Biography

 Born and raised in Brisbane, Rudi attended school at St. Joseph's College, Gregory Terrace between 1993 and 1997.

 Playing career

 After leaving school he played for the University of Queensland.

-A very promising young player - Rudi represented Australia at schoolboy, U/19, U/21 and Australia A level, but beyond this level his career was interrupted by a string of injuries.
+Rudi represented Australia at schoolboy, U/19, U/21, and Australia A level, but beyond this level his career was interrupted by a string of injuries.

 Vedelago played for the Queensland Reds and the Western Force in Super Rugby, retiring from professional rugby in 2007.